Fifth Circuit Affirms Summary Judgment for RJO Client Northrop Grumman Corp. in False Claims Act Case

 In pre-discovery dispositive motions – first a motion to dismiss and then a motion for summary judgment – RJO argued that Mr. Solomon’s complaint failed to clear the False Claims Act’s “public disclosure bar” because the essence of the allegations had been disclosed in published government audits and reports, and in the SDD model contract that was posted on a Defense Department website, and because Mr. Solomon was not an “original source” of the allegations.

 The Fifth Circuit’s affirmance of the District Court’s judgment that the complaint failed the jurisdictional bar effectively disposes of the case on preliminary motions.
-RJO attorneys Neil H. O’Donnell, Dennis J. Callahan, and Jeffery M. Chiow defended Northrop Grumman Corp. in this matter.
+RJO attorneys Neil H. O’Donnell, and Dennis J. Callahan, defended Northrop Grumman Corp. in this matter.